-If we talk about the current scenario of IFRS in India, Many Indian companies are adopting IFRS not only because they are just expanding their business across the globe but also they are looking for unique and standardize reporting system which will help them to provide true and fair financial picture of the organization.
-However, different countries have their own IFRS accounting systems and disclosure policies like the US have their US GAAP system where companies in the US needs to be mandatory to follow these standards while doing reporting, similarly, Indian Companies need to follow Indian GAAP with respect to same accounting treatments.
+If we talk about the current scenario of IFRS in India, many Indian companies are adopting IFRS not only because they are just expanding their business across the globe but also because they are looking for a unique and standardized reporting system that will help them to provide a true and fair financial picture of the organization.
+However, different countries have their own IFRS accounting systems and disclosure policies, like the US has its US GAAP system, and companies in the US need to be mandatory to follow these standards while doing reporting.
+Similarly, Indian Companies need to follow Indian GAAP with respect to the same accounting treatments.
 These different Reporting methods may create confusion amongst the investors or stakeholders of a company while taking an investment decision.
-If the reporting or disclosure policies of the financial statement are based on unique and globally accepted standards then it will enable the organizations to deliver fair and trustworthy financial information to its stakeholders.
-This is one of the major answers of “Why companies are adopting IFRS?”
+If the reporting or disclosure policies of the financial statement are based on unique and globally accepted standards, then it will enable the organization to deliver fair and trustworthy financial information to its stakeholders.
+This is one of the major answers to “Why companies are adopting IFRS?”

-IFRS stands for “International Financial Reporting Standards” It is a unique, high quality, easily understandable global accounting standards.
-It is also known as “principles-based” set of standards which are easy to understand and apply.
+IFRS stands for “International Financial Reporting Standards” It is a unique, high-quality, easily understandable global accounting standards.
+It is also known as a “principles-based” set of standards that are easy to understand and apply.

 • IASB (International Accounting Standard Board) is developed and approves these standards.